thorlindberg/thesis/dissertation/8-1 results-syntax.md

 {"break":true}

 It is evident from this syntactical approach that despite these strict requirements the data remains readable, by separating the type declaration from the actual data through relation references.
-Additionally, this syntax scales far better with larger data structures, requiring less repetition and as such a lesser chance of syntax errors.
-The initialiser can be ignored when casting the data in software, but also acts as embedded documentation of the intent with the data structure.
-This approach is generic in structure yet flexible to differently structured data and use-cases, while remaining human-readable and conforming to the JSON specification.
+Additionally, this syntax scales far better with larger data structures, by requiring less repetition, which also lowers the risk of syntax errors.
+The initialiser can be ignored when casting the data in software, but also acts as embedded documentation for the intent with the data structure.
+This approach is generic in structure, yet flexible to differently structured data and use-cases, while remaining human-readable and conforming to the JSON specification.

 <br>